osresearch/nbody/README.md

-Mouse following swarm
+N-Body orrery
 ===

-This is a fairly simple re-implementation of xswarm.
+This is a fairly simple n-body inverse square law simulation of the solar system.
+It won't win any awards for accuracy.